lilybarrett/jquery-clinic-winter-2016/README.md

 ## In Sinatra

-If you are adding it in a Sinarta app, you can check out this [repository](https://github.com/mlg-/space-tacos) for directions.
+If you are adding it in a Sinatra app, you can check out this [repository](https://github.com/mlg-/space-tacos) for directions.

 There are two key ways:
   - download from the [documentation.](http://api.jquery.com/)